stalexan/weight-logger/README.md

 forwarded to the `backend` container, while all others go to the `frontend` container.

-To configure a development deployment run:
+We can configure a development deployment with:

 <pre>
 wl-admin init dev --homepage http://localhost --http-host-port 80
 </pre>

-Weight Logger will then be available at the URL <http://localhost>.
+This will make Weight Logger available at the URL `http://localhost`.

-Build and start the containers with the same commands used for the production deployment:
+To build and start the containers we use the same commands as before:

 <pre>
 wl-admin docker build
 wl-admin docker up
 </pre>

-The servers within the `frontend` and `backend` of a development deployment need to be started manually.
-Start the `frontend` Node server with:
+For a development deployment, the servers within the `frontend` and `backend` containers need to be started manually.
+To start the `frontend` Node server:

 <pre>
 docker exec -it wl-frontend-dev bash npm start
 </pre>

-Start the `backend` FastAPI server with:
+And, to start the `backend` FastAPI server:

 <pre>
 docker exec -it wl-backend-dev bash